 King cobras are perhaps the smartest snakes in the world.
-They’re calculated hunters that change their hunting strategy based on the specific prey and their current circumstances.
+They’re calculated hunters who change their hunting strategy based on the specific prey and their current circumstances.
 They’re able to adapt to repeated situations and recognize their handlers.
 They’re the longest venomous snake species at an average of 11 to 13 feet long.
 The largest king cobra ever found was over 18 feet long!
 King cobras live in southern China, India, and Southeast Asia.
 They enjoy streams, forests, bamboo thickets, and swamps.
 While these carnivorous and capable hunters typically eat other snakes, birds, and lizards, they’ll also take advantage of other prey like rodents when options are limited.
 As far as snake preferences, king cobras mainly eat the Asian rat snake, dhamans, and pythons.
 They’ll also enjoy others like Indian cobras, kraits, vipers, and wolf snakes.

 2. Mussurana Snake (Clelia clelia)

 Mussurana is the name for several Colubrid species of snake-devouring snakes.
 They begin life as colorful juveniles and mature to be brown, gray, or black.
 Clelia clelia is a species that lives from Central America down to Argentina.
 They can grow to be nearly 7 feet long.
 These snakes are unique in that they’re immune to the venom of vipers as fearsome as the fer-de-lance.
 They prey almost exclusively on snakes, including other pit vipers like the rattlesnake.